mja2637/Sonata/readme.txt

 The Sower use massive cannon and autocannon.

 ENDLESS
 An ancient race of beings with godlike technological prowess, long extinct.
 Many religions believe that they created the races that now populate the galaxy, or at least some of them: the Sower and Sophon.
-Humans are sharpely divided: some, including the Pilgrims, believe that the Endless created humans.
+It is accepted as fact that the Endless created Dust, the miraculous material used for currency and technology across the galaxy.
+Humans are sharpely divided: some, including the Pilgrims, believe that the Endless created humans and worship them as gods.
 Some humans don't believe that.

-A sizeable fraction of humanity believes that they were created by the Endless, and think "give us a thousand years, and we'll do better than that."
+A sizeable fraction of humanity looks at the Endless, and think "give us a thousand years, and we'll do better than that."
 Do I detect a whiff of manifest destiny?
 This goes a long way to explain the United Empire's foreign policies.

 2 WEAPONS
 Weapons in Sonata are divided into 3 categories (Kinetic, Laser, Missile) and 2 classes (Racial, Generic).
 Within each category and class, there are 4 power levels (with some exceptions).